assimp/assimp-docs/source/usage/use_the_lib.rst

 Normally textures used by assets are stored in separate files, however, there are file formats embedding their textures directly into the model file.
-Such textures are loaded into an aiTexture structure.
+Such textures are loaded into an **aiTexture** structure.

 In previous versions, the path from the query for `AI_MATKEY_TEXTURE(textureType, index)` would be `*<index>` where `<index>` is the index of the texture in aiScene::mTextures.
 Now this call will return a file path for embedded textures in FBX files.
 To test if it is an embedded texture use aiScene::GetEmbeddedTexture.
-If the returned pointer is not null, it is embedded und can be loaded from the data structure.
+If the returned pointer is not null, it is embedded and can be loaded from the data structure.
 If it is null, search for a separate file.
 Other file types still use the old behavior.